peterjc/zmk-keyboard-graph-theory/boards/shields/slump52/README.md

 |     |  Z  | X | C | V | B |    |    |    | N | M | , | . | / |    | 1 | 2 | 3     |
 |     | Tab |   |   |   |   | T1 | T2 | T3 | ← | ↓ | ↑ | → | * |    | 0 |   | Enter |

-This default layout replaces Qwerty semicolon/colon with hyphen/underscore (for use with the numpad as minus), adds an extra key below slash/question-mark (used for division with the numpad) for multiplication, and places the equals-sign/plus key at the top of this column (but with plus by default and equals with shift).
+This minimal default layout is rendered as an image above.
+It replaces Qwerty semicolon/colon with hyphen/underscore (for use with the numpad as minus), adds an extra key below slash/question-mark (used for division with the numpad) for multiplication, and places the equals-sign/plus key at the top of this column (but with plus by default and equals with shift).

 The suggested thumb keys are backspace, shift, and space.
 The keys labeled as `Tab` (left) and `*` (right) could be used as a pinky shift instead (or when held).